-Although their recent outings (A Gentleman, Happy Ending) failed miserably at the box office, their first three films are cult classics.
+Although their recent outings (A Gentleman, Happy Ending) except Stree didn’t quite ring in the numbers at the box office, their first three films are cult classics.
 Their fearless approach to storytelling and risk-taking ability make them one of the most exciting prospects in Bollywood.

 1. 99 (2009)